07

 3. Examination 2: 30%

-General Mathematics – Units 3 and 4
+General Mathematics – Units 3 & 4

 Unit 3: Semester 1